Optimal Decision Rules Under Partial Identification: Problem Setup and Examples

-\paragraph{Policy Choice Problem.} Now, suppose that the policy maker is interested in choosing between two alternative policies, policy $1$ and policy $0$, to maximize social welfare.
-The class of binary policy decisions includes, for example, whether to introduce a program to a target population and whether to change a policy from the status quo to a new one.
-Suppose that the welfare resulting from implementing policy $a\in\{0,1\}$ under $\theta$ is $W_a(\theta)$, where $W_a:\mathbb{V}\rightarrow \mathbb{R}$ is a known function specified by the policy maker.
-The welfare difference between policy $1$ and policy $0$ is given by
+Now, suppose that the policymaker is interested in choosing between two policies, policy $1$ and policy $0$, to maximize social welfare.
+Suppose that the welfare resulting from implementing policy $a\in\{0,1\}$ under $\theta$ is $W_a(\theta)$, where $W_a:\mathbb{V}\rightarrow \mathbb{R}$ is a known function specified by the policymaker.
+The welfare contrast between policy $1$ and policy $0$ is given by